 On March 15, 2021, a jury returned a verdict in favor of Womble Bond Dickinson clients Nexus Technologies, Inc., Daniel Conti and Benjamin Bomer (collectively Nexus) in a patent inventorship dispute in the Western District of North Carolina.
 Pursuant to the complaint, Nexus alleged that Defendants Unlimited Power, Ltd. and Christopher Petrella deceived Nexus into divulging technical information regarding the design, functionality and operation of a portable renewable energy power system (“PREPS”), and thereafter used such information to file four separate patent applications naming Mr. Petrella as the sole inventor.
-Nexus further alleged that after doing so, the defendants wrongfully transferred the patent applications to an affiliated company, Ravensafe, Inc., that is owned by Unlimited Power’s majority shareholder, Arthur Maxwell, and that Ravensafe thereafter improperly sued Nexus for patent infringement after the patents had issued.
+Nexus further alleged that after doing so, the defendants wrongfully transferred the patent applications to an affiliated company, Ravensafe, Inc., and that Ravensafe thereafter improperly sued Nexus for patent infringement after the patents had issued.

 The trial team consisted of attorneys John Morrow and Minnie Kim, Senior Research Analyst Tammy Theriot, and Legal Practice Assistants Karen Angell and Amy Slusher.